cpecoraro18/map-app/README.md

 Code Structure
 ---
 ## Front End
-Each page should have a corresponding css and javascript file that performs all the logic and styling for that page
+Each page should have a corresponding css and javascript file that performs all the logic and styling for that page.
+For example, home.ejs should include home.css in the head and home.js in the bottom of the body.
 ### Views
 #### Pages
 These are full html pages with a head and body tags.
-Each page should include the head and scripts partials to get all of the libraries like jquery and bootstrap
+Each page should include the HEAD and SCRIPTS partials to get all of the libraries like jquery and bootstrap

 #### Partials
 HTML that is reused often can be made into partials and plugged into pages using EJS